CNL Wiki

 • If “control” select specific file from resulting pop up window.

-• Fill in run parameters (see below for more details).
+• Fill in run parameters (see Running the MATLAB tasks for more details).

-• Typically you should only have to input the subject number as the default parameters for the other parameters should be appropriate.
+Typically for both movie and memory code you should only have to input the subject number as the default parameters for the other parameters should be appropriate.

 Memory task code #